nuntius-rex/elithica_express/README.md

 <p>This is the Node/Express version of the Elithica Framework.</p>

-## Elithica Installation With the Elithica CLI
+## Installation Option 1: Elithica CLI

 ## INSTALL
 Note: The CLI uses Git to pull the relevant selections.
 Make sure you have Git installed.